 Dr. Marta Di Forti, lead author from the Institute of Psychiatry, Psychology, and Neuroscience at King’s College, in London stated: “For the first time we have consistent evidence that there is a dose-dependent relationship between cannabis use and induced psychosis at a population level.
 The more cannabis you consume the more likely you are to develop a psychotic disorder.”The study results are in-line with other study results including those cited in Alex Berenson’s book Tell Your Children: The Truth About Marijuana, Mental Illness, and Violence.
 These results are also consistent with Kevin Sabet’s presentation at our Reefer Sanity: Debunking the Myths About Marijuana Event on March 5th.
 Here are the links to the video and slide deck from that event. #debunkingthemyths

-Faith-based Recovery Pathway a Success
+Self-Compassion Pathway Session a Success